They/Them or He/Him

 Scotch Eyed Auger

 Dane grew up deep in the mountains of Mendocino County in Northern California.
 Though through their childhood they dreamt only of leaving their rural town to experience the city, the people, the culture of other places, as an adult they felt pulled gently back to the steep hillsides, cool streams, and towering Redwoods of their youth.
 They began their journey as an outdoor leader by guiding whitewater rafting trips down Cache Creek, the American, and the Klamath.
 They attended summer camp every year starting at 8 and eventually became the youngest program staff member of their camp ever at 16.
 They studied music and theater in Los Angeles from 2002 until 2004, and toured the US with two different punk bands writing and recording their life’s work finally in 2011.
 In 2010 Dane joined a company called Trackers Earth that focused on teaching kids what they called at the time “primitive skills”.
 An unfortunate misnomer as many modern cultures still use these technologies functionally in their everyday lives.
 When they started with Trackers as an instructor they saw about 40 kids per week, after 6 years the company was serving almost 1000 students/families per week in the summer.
-Dane was a significant part of that growth and eventually became a director with the company.
+Dane was a significant part of that growth and eventually became a director with the company as well as a program coordinator for for their adult programs and Youth Apprenticeship programs.
 In 2016 Dane realized that the student body being served was predominantly affluent students from a specific demographic and suffered a critical crisis of conscience.
 Paired with other changes in the company that felt unhealthy… Dane decided to leave and set out on their own.
-They established Black Oak Wilderness School in 2017 and has led the company to pending non-profit status serving a student body of over 650 students all from various cultural and economical demographics.
+They established Black Oak Wilderness School in 2017 and has led the company to non-profit status serving a student body of over 1000 students per year all from various cultural and economical demographics.
 They are proud that as a queer established and run organization that many LBGTQIA+ teens from different cultures find confidence, resilience, and power in themselves through the work of BOWS.